Gentoo Development Guide

-EAPI Usage and Description
+EAPI usage and description

 This section provides usage and descriptions of the different EAPIs.